 People often confuse the terms of a real estate broker and real estate agent.
 While they perform similar functions in the home buying and selling process, there are differences between the two.
 It is worthwhile to know what each entails to understand better his/her qualifications and what it means for you.
-Below we discuss real estate agent and broker.
+Below we discuss real estate agents and a broker.

 Table of Contents